roll

 |

-- Moving by turning over and over about an axis.
+- moving by turning over repeatedly

 |